MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/Glossary.md

 A USB hub that has been associated with a monitor to create a MultiPoint station.
 It connects peripheral USB devices to MultiPoint Services.
 See also: *USB zero client* and *USB hub*.

 **station mode**
-One of the two modes the MultiPoint server can start.
+One of the two modes MultiPoint services can start.
 Typically, the MultiPoint Services system is in station mode.
 When in station mode, the MultiPoint Services stations behave as if each station is a separate computer that is running the Windows operating system, and multiple users can use the system at the same time.
 See also: *console mode*.

 **USB hub**
 A generic multiport USB expansion hub that complies with the universal serial bus \(USB\) 2.0 or later specifications.
 Such hubs typically have several USB ports, which allows multiple USB devices to be connected to a single USB port on the computer.
 USB hubs are typically separate devices that can be *externally powered* or *bus\-powered*.
 Some other devices, such as some keyboards and video monitors, may incorporate a USB hub into their design.
 See also: *USB zero client*.